 For as long as I can remember, I have always loved science.
 When I was four, I knew I wanted to become a doctor.
 I dreamed of working for Doctors Without Borders, and I loved watching doctors removing cataracts and fixing cleft lips in third world countries.

 I am a Regents’ and Chancellor’s Scholar at University of California, Berkeley.
 I am majoring in Social Welfare, minoring in Public Policy, and pursuing a pre-medical track.
 My studies at Berkeley have inspired me to participate in social change.
 I believe that medicine is an essential act of social justice.

-I currently mentor middle school girls and help them pursue their STEM passions.
+I currently mentor underprivileged girls and help them pursue their STEM passions.
 I do not love science and medicine for the monetary reasons.
 I want what I am passionate about to positively impact others.
-As such, I am teaching the girls how to suture, how to measure blood pressure and heart rate, and how to identify different heart sounds.

 I created this blog because I wanted to make a real difference.
 As early as elementary school, I began to realize how the history of science is a history of men’s accomplishments (with a few notable exceptions).
 To this day, I am still shocked by how dramatically under-represented women are in my textbooks, and how few girls seem interested in science.

 From a young age, girls are subtly discouraged from pursuing science, technology, engineering, and mathematics careers because they are seen as traditionally masculine fields of endeavor.
 These kinds of accepted societal norms should not and cannot be considered “okay.”
 I launched Femiscience to promote science for women and girls; to inform others about the achievements and innovations occurring in modern science; and to empower all to fight for equality and education.